umdevelopera/um-optimize/README.md

 #### Images

 Ultimate Member does not allow using Cover Photo and Profile Photo images from the browser cache.
-This approach is safe and secure, but it slows down rendering pages with Ultimate Member components and loading the member directory.
+This approach is safe and secure, but it slows down rendering the member directory and pages with Ultimate Member components.
-It is recommended to allow using images from the browser cache if your site is public.
+It is recommended to allow using images from the browser cache.

 Ultimate Member uses the largest Cover Photo thumbnail in the member directory on the desktop.
-Such large images are usually not necessary.
+However, the directory does not need large images.
-It is recommended to use an image that is 500px wide or slightly larger.
+It is recommended to use Cover Photo thumbnail that is about 500 pixels wide to load images faster.

 - **Profile Photo caching** - Allow using Profile Photo images from the browser cache.
 - **Cover Photo caching** - Allow using Cover Photo images from the browser cache.